duracell80/MoodeRadio-Get/README.md

 ### Extra config options
 The 'installed' configuration option is where you have the MoodeRadio-Get directory from git.
 Typically this is in /home/pi. 'split' in the config file will split the master playlist file into seperate station files.
 The auxlist will allow for a secondary playlist which in the case of city based packs is useful for scanner audio sources such as the airport and authority radio scanners.

 # YT Play API

+In this repo currently there is also a custom built api for streaming youtube videos in audio format directly from Moode playlists.
 See the readme in the make-yt directory.
-Install the api to the localhost from that subdir by
+Install the api to localhost from that subdir by
 ```
 $ sudo chmod 755 ./install.sh
 $ sudo ./install.sh